 Gibraltar Rock Facts

-- Furthermore, the mighty Gibraltar Rock held roles of importance even in ancient times.
-This held true for several reasons.
-Firstly, ancient Phoenician and Greek sailors named it one of the Pillars of Hercules, and believed it to mark the end of the known world.
-Secondly, the Romans later knew of the astonishingly impressive natural site, and called it Mons Calpe.
+- The ancient Phoenician and Greek sailors named it as one of the Pillars of Hercules.
+They believed the formation to mark the end of the known world.
+Later, the Romans knew of the impressive creation of natural forces, and called it Mons Calpe.

 Related Articles